Patrick Swayze’s Brother Slams Actor’s Widow After Her Claim That Their Mother Was Violent, Abusive

 Patrick Swayze’s brother is joining into a brewing family feud, lashing out at the actor’s widow after her claim that their mother was violent and abusive.

-Sean Swayze said that allegation from Lisa Niemi about their mother beating Patrick were false, and said that Lisa is not involved in the family at all.
-In an interview with Radar Online, Sean said that Lisa has been “grabbing for money” since Patrick’s death in 2009, and said “anything that makes her money she’ll tell the press.”
+Sean Swayze said that allegations from Lisa Niemi about their mother beating Patrick were false, and said that Lisa is not involved in the family at all.
+In an interview with Radar Online, Sean said that Lisa has been “grabbing for money” since Patrick’s death in 2009, and said, “anything that makes her money she’ll tell the press.”

 That included recent claims that Patrick Swayze had been abused by his mother, Patsy Swayze, the late actor’s brother said.